On This Page

 Delegation occurs when a regulated health professional (delegator) who is legally authorized and competent to perform a controlled act temporarily grants their authority to perform that act to another individual (delegatee).

 There are 14 controlled acts in the Regulated Health Professions Act, 1991 (RHPA).
 By definition, a controlled act can cause harm if it is performed by an individual who is not competent.
 To learn more about controlled acts, see the Scope of Practice standard.

 What are some common examples of delegation?

-Also, a nurse may accept the authority to defibrillate through delegation from a physician.
+(iii) A nurse may accept the authority to defibrillate through delegation from a physician.
 Defibrillation falls under the controlled act of “applying a form of energy."

-The regulation lists the requirements to delegate and to accept delegation (for example, considering the best interests of the client), as well as the requirements for documenting the delegation.
+- requirements to delegate and to accept delegation (for example, considering the best interests of the client), and

 Where can I find the requirements for delegating or accepting delegation?

 CNO’s Scope of Practice standard lists the ten requirements nurses must meet before delegating to others.
 It also lists the seven requirements nurses must meet when accepting delegation.